Taiwanese art: Art market

+Jade

+After the KMT retreat to Taiwan the market for jade objects was significant due to the large amount of jade objects that the civilians, soldiers, and KMT leaders fleeing China brought with them.
+After the opening of trade relations between Taiwan and China the market became very strong with a high interest from Chinese collectors in high end pieces which could not be found in China outside of museums but in Taiwan could be found in numerous private collections.
+This market tapered off in the 2020s with the worsening of relations between Taiwan and China and the unrest in Hong Kong (the other major jade market).
+The perfusion of counterfeits through all levels of the market has also hurt the overall value and demand for jade.

 Wood carving

 Wood carving has a long history on Taiwan.
 After the deforestation of much of Taiwan’s camphor forests a local industry emerged of excavating and then carving the remaining tree stumps.

 The town of Sanyi, Miaoli is the current center of the Taiwanese wood carving industry.
 Many of the wood carvers in Sanyi are concentrated on Shuimei Street.
 The Sanyi Wood Sculpture Museum exhibits a wide range of wood art.

 Much of the timber from illegal logging in Taiwan ends up in the local wood carving industry.
 Cheap pieces which imitate Taiwanese masters are imported from China and Southeast Asia which cuts into the local industry.
 Wood art made in Taiwan can be issued a certification from the Taiwan Wood-carving Association.